Best CRM for Real Estate Agents: 13 Tools Ranked for 2026

 Key features:

-• Zia AI assistant for lead scoring and predictions
+- Zia AI assistant for lead scoring, predictions, and best-time-to-call suggestions

 Pricing: Free for up to 3 users.
 Standard at $14/user/month, Professional at $35/user/month, Enterprise at $40/user/month (billed annually).